 Most cutters struggle to express their pain to others.
-Without the words or outlet to express their emotional pain, they give in to a short cut, a destructive physical expression toward them self.
+Without the words or outlet to express their emotional pain, they give into a short cut, a destructive physical expression toward themself.
 Laken said cutting is her first reaction when she feels disappointment or difficulty.
 When I fail a test, when I get in a fight, when I am called a mean name, or when anything bad happens the first thought is to cut.
 It is horrible and I always fall back on it.

 The physical pain has a calming effect on her more agonizing emotional pain.
 Cutting is the treating of one pain with another.
-A cutter’s life is one of choices between one kind of pain or a much greater one.
+A cutter’s life is one of the choices between one kind of pain or a much greater one.
 Amy said: It feels good when you have physical pain to take away from your emotional pain.

-The problem with cutting, as with any addiction, is that by harming yourself you never really are able to confront your deepest feelings.
+The problem with self-injury as with any addiction, is that by harming yourself you never really are able to confront your deepest feelings.
 Perhaps that is you.
 You are using cutting to try to cope with an even deeper emotional pain.
 It is hard to say no to something that feels so good.
 But in the end, cutting will fail you every time.